magento/merchdocs/src/sales/cart-persistent-configuration.md

    Yes|If the session cookie expires, the persistent cookie is preserved.
 If a guest shopper later logs in or creates a new account, the shopping cart is restored.
    No|The shopping cart is not preserved for guests after the session cookie expires.

-1. **<span class="ee-only">Persist Wish List</span>** determines if the state of customer wish lists is retained when the session ends.
-Options:
+1. {:.ee-only}Set **Persist Wish List** to determine if the state of customer wish lists is retained when the session ends:

    Yes|The wish list contents are saved when the session ends.|
    No|The wish list is not saved when the session ends.|

-1. **<span class="ee-only">Persist Recently Ordered Items</span>** determines if the state of recently ordered items is retained when the session ends.
-Options:
+1. {:.ee-only}Set **Persist Recently Ordered Items** to determine if the state of recently ordered items is retained when the session ends:

    Yes|The state of Recently Ordered Items is saved when the session ends.|
    No|The state of Recently Ordered Items is not saved when the session ends.|